hhu-bsinfo/dxram/doc/Development.md

 to start implementing your own tests either for testing new features added to DXRAM or to prototype your application/algorithm.

+The extTests require distribution build output to run.
+You have to create a distribution build first and provide the path to it in the configuration file *config.properties* in the package *de.hhu.bsinfo.dxram*.

 The following is a minimal example that can be treated as "Hello World" to get started with writing your own extTest:
 ```
 @RunWith(DXRAMJunitRunner.class)